 Bubbling or Warped Wood: Termites can cause wood to blister, bubble, or warp as they consume it from the inside.
 Doors, windowsills and wooden beams are common areas where you may notice this damage.

 Discarded Wings: In some cases, subterranean termites will swarm or leave to establish new colonies.
-You may find discarded wings near windows or door frames where swarms have occurred in the past.
+You may find discarded bug with wings near windows or door frames where swarms have occurred in the past.

 Tight Fitting Doors and Windows: Difficulty in opening or closing doors and windows could be another sign of termite activity.
 As termites consume wood, they generate moisture within it, causing the wood to swell.
 This swelling can result in doors and windows that fit too tightly, making them harder to operate.